Recently, she decided to upgrade her IKEA IVAR again.

 I just happen to have a few smaller Champagne flute bases than the standard 7cm wine glass bases.
 So I made one of my rows thinner to accommodate them.

-But you can adjust the width to whatever glasses you have.
+But you can adjust the slots to whatever glasses you have.
 Just be aware to leave space for the IVAR supports that the shelves rest on, and give the width between rows a few extra mm.

 Some of my rows ended up just a little tight, probably because I cut the pine lengths with a jigsaw and they were not dead straight.
 If you have a circular saw, you will end up with a better end result.

 Now to stock up the bar shelves. 🙂